 Then just heat on a skillet and you’ve got a delicious, savory meal!
 (We love pairing it with brown rice and broccoli.)
 Modify the sauce as you see fit.
 Freshly grated ginger is also a lovely addition, or try red pepper flakes for a spicy version.
 Plus it’s an easy dish to prepare beforehand.
 Since the tofu can marinate in the fridge, feel free to make it a couple hours ahead of time.
 A little extra marinating time will only help it soak up more flavor.
 Hope you enjoy as much as we do!

 PS – come join The Garden Grazer on Instagram and share a pic if you make or adapt this!
 I love seeing your recreations.
-(Or leave a review/star rating below if you give it a try – your feedback is very appreciated!)
+(Or leave a review or star rating below if you give it a try – your feedback is very appreciated!)

 Asian Garlic Tofu with Rice